Azrea631/Daily-Companion/README.md

 - Google Calendar integration for event notifications (planned)
 - Sleek Material Design-inspired multi-page UI with animations and dropdowns
 - Settings for notification times, temperature thresholds, themes, and cloud sync options
+- More features will be planned and released as development goes on.